Juvenile Defense Attorney Miami

-Aggressive Defense for Juvenile Defendants in South Florida
+Strong Legal Representation for Juvenile Defendants in South Florida

 Juvenile crimes can be any crime that an adult commits but is committed by a minor under 18.
 Most minors are charged as juveniles, which allows them to have their records sealed as adults, but some are charged as adults if the seriousness of the crime warrants it.
-If your minor child is facing juvenile crime charges, having a good Miami-Dade County juvenile crimes attorney representing and protecting his rights is vital.
+If your minor child is facing juvenile crime charges, having a good Miami-Dade County juvenile defense attorney representing and protecting their rights is vital.
 Failure to do so could impact your child’s future for some time.

 Is your child facing a juvenile crimes charge in Florida?
-Call The Law Offices of Eric M. Matheny, P.A. today at (305) 504-6655 or contact us online to schedule a meeting with our juvenile crimes attorney in Miami-Dade County!
+Call The Law Offices of Eric M. Matheny, P.A. today at (305) 504-6655 or contact us online to schedule a meeting with our juvenile defense attorney in Miami-Dade County!

 Juvenile Crime Cases We Handle